-We will learn to make logic run on a computer by using the lsabelle system.
-The word logic is used in a wider and a narrower sense.
+4The word logic is used in a wider and a narrower sense.
 In a wider sense, logic is the science of reasoning.
 In fact, it is the science that reasons about reasoning itself.
 In a narrower sense, a logic is just a precisely defined language allowing to write down statements, together with a predefined meaning for some of the syntactic entities of this language.
 Propositional logic, first-order logic, and higherorder logic are three different logics.
-A metalogic is a logic that allows us to express properties of another logic.
-Why this Course Matters Academic motivation: deepen knowledge of logic and formal reasoning of the "world".

-Theories will be considered in more detail later.

-Why this Course Matters Academic motivation: deepen knowledge of logic and formal reasoning Practical motivation: verification and formal methods - The last decade has seen spectacular hardware and software failures and the birth of a new discipline: the verification engineer - Exciting positions at companies like Intel, Gemplus, .... of the "world".

-Theories will be considered in more detail later.

-Why this Course Matters (2) In general:

-- Understanding formal reasoning improves understanding of how to build correct systems

-- Mechanization provides formal guarantees

-Want to see some Isabelle/HOL applications?

-Relationship to other Courses Logic: deduction, foundations, and applications Software engineering: specification, refinement, verification Hardware: formalizing and reasoning about circuit models Artificial Intelligence: knowledge representation, reasoning, deduction In general, you will develop a deeper understanding of mathematical and logical reasoning, which is central to computer science.
-Requirements Some knowledge of logic is useful for this course.
-We will introduce different logics and formal systems (socalled calculi) used to deduce formulas in a logic.
+5A metalogic is a logic that allows us to express properties of another logic.
+6Intuitively, whenever you do computer-supported modeling and reasoning, you have to formalize a tiny portion of the "world", the portion that your problem lives in.
+For example, rational numbers may or may not exist in this portion.
+A theory is such a formalization of a tiny portion of the "world".
+A theory extends a logic by axioms that describe that portion of the "world".
+Relationship to other Courses Logic: deduction, foundations, and applications Software engineering: specification, refinement, verification Hardware: formalizing and reasoning about circuit models Artificial Intelligence: knowledge representation, reasoning, deduction Requirements - Some knowledge of logic7 is useful for this course, but we will try to accommodate different backgrounds, e.g. with pointers to additional material.
+Your feedback is essential! - You must be willing to participate in the labs and get your hands dirty!
+Also, you must follow the course each week, or you will quickly get lost.
+It is hard in the beginning but the rewards are large. - Being familiar with the editor emacs and basic Linux commands is very helpful.
+7We will introduce different logics and formal systems (socalled calculi) used to deduce formulas in a logic.
 We will neglect other aspects that are usually treated in classes or textbooks on logic, e.g.: - semantics (interpretations) of logics; and - correctness and completeness of calculi.